 "What's the matter?
 Is it offensive in Britain to shake hands with somebody you meet?"
 Danielle asked.

 Harry shook his head.
-"It's just… no one around here has ever bothered to before.
+"It's just… no one around here usually bothers to.
 Not with me anyway.
 I have quite the reputation, see."

 After considering her for a moment, Harry hesitantly took her hand and shook it.